For Bit Digital Inc [BTBT], Analyst sees a rise to $14. What next?

 Under the terms of the agreement, Bit Digital will supply the customer with computational power from 1,504 GPUs for a period of three years.
 The contract will commence January 2024 and represents more than $35 million of annualized revenue to Bit Digital.
 To fulfill the contract, the Company has placed a purchase order for servers manufactured by with Super Micro Computer, Inc., an authorized Nvidia OEM, that are equipped with 1,504 Nvidia HGX H100 GPUs along with related equipment, which are expected to be delivered to the Company by January 2024.

-Bit Digital Inc stock has also gained 10.58% of its value over the past 7 days.
-However, BTBT stock has declined by -4.12% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -21.71% and gained 326.67% year-on date.

-The market cap for BTBT stock reached $217.68 million, with 85.03 million shares outstanding and 84.62 million shares in the current float.
-Compared to the average trading volume of 3.23M shares, BTBT reached a trading volume of 8267346 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 3.37M shares, BTBT reached a trading volume of 12808508 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BTBT shares is $4.13 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BTBT stock is a recommendation set at 1.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.